Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/6-using-hp-port.md

 Xilinx&reg; Zynq&reg;-7000 SoC devices internally provide four high performance (HP) AXI slave interface ports that connect the programmable logic (PL) to asynchronous FIFO interface (AFI) blocks in the processing system (PS).
-The HP Ports enable a high throughput data path between AXI masters in programmable logic and the processing system's memory system (DDR and on- chip memory).
-HP slave ports are configurable to 64 bit or 32 bit interfaces.
+The HP ports enable a high throughput data path between AXI masters in the programmable logic and the processing system's memory system (DDR and on- chip memory).
+HP slave ports are configurable to 64-bit or 32-bit interfaces.

 In this section, you will create a design using AXI CDMA intellectual property (IP) as master in fabric and integrate it with the PS HP 64